hysts/pytorch_image_classification/README.md

 ### Experiments on half-precision, and mixed-precision

-* Following experiments are done on CIFAR-10 dataset using GeForce 1080 Ti.
+* Following experiments are done on CIFAR-10 dataset using GeForce 1080 Ti, which doesn't have Tensor Cores.
-    * Note that this GPU does not have Tensor Core, so is unabled to fully exploit mixed-precision training.
 * Results reported in the table are the test errors at last epochs.

 #### FP16 training